Anya Shrubsole: County and franchise career

 Although she played youth cricket for Somerset, appearing in both the Under-15 and Under-17 Women's County Championships, Shrubsole made her first-team debut for the county at the age of 12.
 Facing Berkshire in the Women's County Championship, Shrubsole claimed two wickets in her six overs after opening the bowling alongside Steph Davies, helping Somerset to a four-wicket victory.
 She scored her first runs in women's List A cricket in the following match, remaining ten not out against Staffordshire.
 Though she only played three of Somerset's five fixtures in the 2004 competition, Shrubsole finished with the county's second-best bowling average, her five wickets in the competition coming at an average of 11.20.

 In 2005 Shrubsole made her first appearance in the Super Fours – a competition in which the England selectors place the 48 leading players into four teams – playing one Twenty20 for the Braves.
 Shrubsole remained 16 not out at the close of the Braves innings, and claimed two wickets in the following innings as the V Team won by four wickets.
 Her performances in the County Championship brought her fewer wickets than in the previous season, the young bowler claiming two in the competition.
 In contrast, she improved significantly on her highest batting total, posting a score of 41 not out during a big victory over Surrey in July.
-The following season saw Shrubsole begin the season playing as a specialist batsman.
+The following season saw Shrubsole begin the season playing as a specialist batter.
 She did not bowl until her sixth match of the season.
 She continued to bowl infrequently through the season and, despite playing all six County Championship matches for Somerset, only bowled 131 balls, 133 fewer than fellow medium-pace bowler Hannah Lloyd.
 Her batting during the season saw her finish as Somerset's second-highest run-scorer with 127 runs.
 Her performances in the Super Fours were less impressive: in three 50-over and two 20-over contests, she scored seven runs and did not claim a wicket.
 After the close of the English women's domestic season, Shrubsole appeared for the MCC's women's side against the touring Indians in a Twenty20.

 In 2021, she was drafted by Southern Brave for the inaugural season of The Hundred.
 In April 2022, it was announced that Shrubsole had signed for Southern Vipers in a player-coach role.
 She played six matches for the Vipers in 2022, all in the Charlotte Edwards Cup, taking four wickets.